commercetools Connector Extend Configuration

 Job Scheduler Configuration

-The commercetools-connector doesn't have an internal scheduler, and it depends on external systems to trigger an HTTP request for a job to be executed as described below.
+The commercetools-connector doesn't have an internal scheduler, and it depends on external systems to an HTTP request for a job to be executed as described below.

 1PUT https://<domain>/api/v1/fluent-connect/scheduler/add/<fluent-account>/<fluent-retailer>/<job-name>